-We at DEM Sports believe passionately that we have two exciting and innovative products which are perfect for the school environment – our newest product, the Multisport Foldaway Net System, and our space-saving Concertina Net System.
+DEM Sports have two exciting and innovative products which are perfect for any school environment – our newest product, the Multisport Foldaway Cage, and the space-saving Concertina Cage.

-We have secured an arrangement with Funding 4 Education whereby these products can be leased by schools for a manageable amount.
-As an example, a Concertina Net could be leased for as little as around £18 per week, a Multisport System for around £23 per week, with the lease taken over a 5 year period.
-This is a really attractive option for schools as it would not tie up what is often a limited PE budget, and would probably not need the high level management approval that is often the case with expensive capital purchases.
+We have secured an arrangement with Funding 4 Education whereby these cages can be leased by schools for a manageable amount.
+As an example, a Concertina Cage can be leased for as little as around £18 per week, and a Multisport Cage for around £23 per week, with the lease taken over a 5-year period.
+This can be an attractive option for schools as it doesn’t tie up what is often a limited PE budget; and almost certainly won’t need high level management approval as if often the case with expensive capital purchases.

 We are working in partnership with the charity Capital Kids Cricket (CKC), to install concertina cages in primary schools in London Boroughs.
 Seven schools have so far had a net installed.

 If a school opts to purchase or lease one of our cages, as part of the deal CKC will provide dedicated coaching facilities to teach pupils the game of cricket, and then continue with coaching sessions during the year.